ISCN/SOC-DRaHR/roadmap.md

 * Formal ontology based on data ingestion keys to automate common data ingestions
 * Use of harmonization package in 1 scientific product a year by general community
 * Best practice for data rescue from non-machine readable source
-* Funding for project coordinators and community events.
+* Funding for project coordinators and community events

 ## Ten year goal (2018-2028)

 * Expand backend to deal with high dimentional data (spectral, 'omics, and high resolution temporal)
-* Funding for project coordinators, community events, and key contributors.
+* Funding for project coordinators, community events, and key contributors